outofdesk/outofdesk.github.io/_posts/2019-11-28-summary-behind-the-smiles.md

 I can't help but draw parallels between the almost robotic efficiency expected from humans in these warehouses to slaughterhouses in factory farms.
 The ever-increasing demand for stuff(packages and meat) has pushed industries to meet it at the expense of human, animal and planet health.
 It's a classic case of human greed and indifference taking a toll on anyone and anything that's poor, vulnerable and helpless.
 I won't be surprised if companies like Amazon go as far to use its power and influence to get something like the ag-gag laws passed to make it illegal to record in any form the conditions of workers in its Fulfillment Centers.

+Some similarities between the two industries:
+1. Both are driven by the need for speed and increased demand
+2. Workers in both the industries suffer a lot more serious injuries than the industry average in jobs requiring physical labor
+3. Workers in both the industries have reported not being sent to a doctor by their on-site medical staff even after multiple reports of pain and injuries
+4. Workers sometimes are told not to use unplanned restroom breaks, and other times they don't do it out of fear of missing their quota.
+Some have reported using adult diapers, or peeing in a bottle
+5. Products from the industries are eventually shipped in boxes and wrappers with smiles on them, which is utter disinformation.

 ### Highlights

 *****